robcarver17/pysystemtrade/DONE_TO_DO.md

 # Release notes

 ## Version 0.10.0
+* Refactored optimisation with costs code, changed configuration slightly (read [this revised blog post for more](http://qoppac.blogspot.co.uk/2016/05/optimising-weights-with-costs.html) )
+* Introduced method to cope with pooling on both costs and gross returns, so doesn't recalculate several times
+* Moved pre-screening for expensive assets to an earlier stage
+* New optimisation method "equal_weights" for equal weights; means that eg expensive forecasts can be removed and then take an equal weight on the rest

+## Version 0.10.0

 * Optimisation:
    * Replaced slow divide, multiply methods in syscore.pdutils with straightforward division; also means: